 “Open-book management” was one of the popular phrases that got applied to the leadership system, The Great Game of Business®, that Jack Stack and his associates at SRC created back in 1983.

-David Sanchez, the store manager at H-E-B Austin #6 at the time, came back from the conference pumped up and inspired—especially about how he could use MiniGames™ to better connect his frontline partners to the financial performance of their store.
+David Sanchez, the store manager at H-E-B Austin #6 at the time, came back from the conference pumped up and inspired—especially about how he could use MiniGames™(90-day challenges meant to change a behavior) to better connect his frontline partners to the financial performance of their store.

 At the time, the store had just hired on a bunch of new cashiers who, because they were learning on the job, took longer to check customers out.
 “People were waiting up to 20 minutes to get through the line,” says Sanchez.
 “Our goal is to get customers through in 5 minutes or less.
 We obviously had an issue.”